 Cook for 10 minutes.
 Occasionally shake the pan to ensure even cooking.

-Continue cooking until the tomatoes have completely collapsed.
+Continue cooking until the tomatoes have completely collapsed. - Season the mixture generously with salt and pepper.

 Add the caster sugar.